Wikia/guidelines/Python/ProjectOrganization.md

 ## Packaging

-The best resource for learning about Pyton packaging best practices is the **[Installation & Packaging Tutorial]** maintained by the Python Packaging Authority (PyPA).
+The best resource for learning about Python packaging best practices is the **[Installation & Packaging Tutorial]** maintained by the Python Packaging Authority (PyPA).
 Reading that entire guide is highly recommended.
 Below are some clarifications about Wikia-specific guidelines related to packaging.
 These assume you have already read the guide.